Eugene Fitzalan: Named in his honour

+A number of plant species are named after him, including Randia fitzalanii (now Atractocarpus fitzalanii), Eria fitzalanii (now Pinalia fitzalanii), Eulophia fitzalanii (now Eulophia bicallosa), Lepistemon fitzalanii (now Lepistemon urceolatus), Macropteranthes fitzalanii, Musa fitzalanii, Erythrina fitzalanii (now Erythrina variegata), and Psychotria fitzalanii.
+The genus Fitzalania (now Meiogyne) is also named for him.

-An area with the Flecker Botanical Gardens in named the Fitzalan Gardens in his honour.
+An area within the Cairns Botanical Gardens is named Fitzalan Gardens in his honour.
 The Fitzalan Gardens consists of three separate gardens, connected by paths and footbridges and feature a water lily pond and giant mature palm trees.
 There is also a plaque commemorating his achievements.